seetaresearch/dragon/Dragon/python/dragon/docs/contents/config.rst

 `LogOptimizedGraph`_    Enable to log optimized graph globally.
 `ExportMetaGraph`_      Enable to export all runnable meta graphs into text files.
 `SetLoggingLevel`_      Set the minimum level of Logging.
+`SetLoggingFile`_       Redirect the logging into the specific file.
 ====================    =============================================================================

 API Reference